 There is also a choice of buses to the park, depending on your departure point.
 Click here for bus details.

 Richmond Park is open to vehicles from 7:00 am in the summer and 7:30 am in the winter.
 Vehicle gates close at dusk all year round.

 Pedestrian gates are open 24 hours (apart from the culling season).

 Admission to Richmond Park is free.

-Have you seen tried exploring Richmond Park in London yet?
-Please comment below.
+Have you tried exploring Richmond Park in London yet?
+We’d love to hear your comments in the box below.